maudg94/deepLearningProject/README.md

 ![model with dropout Loss](imagesForReadme/baseWithDropoutLoss.png)

-### model 3 : data generation
+### model 3 : dropout + data generation

 To still decrease the overfitting, we decided to try and use datageneration techniques to add more data.
 This was quite difficult because of the project data structure (all data in one directory and one csv file for the class matching).
-Because most project base themselves on a structured file system, we had a hard time fiding a datageneration technique that could handle such data.
+Because most project base themselves on a structured file system, we had a hard time finding a datageneration technique that could handle such data.
 Fortunately, after a bit of research, we discovered that someone actually developed a new method in keras that handled the kind of representation we had (flow_from_dataframe).

 This model was interesting to build however it took a lot of time to train.
 With 10 epochs it took 20 minutes to process the data.
 Moreover the result were not as good as expected, event for the tenth epoch (for the vanilla model we had a val_accuracy of 0.3110 at the tenth layer, here a val_accuracy of 0.3862) :